Queen Elizabeth II back at castle following hospital visit

 “She hates people making a fuss of her in general but particularly to do with health,” he told the BBC.
 “And I think there’s a concern to sort of maintain the dignity of the office, and I know that one reason why nothing was said about yesterday’s trip to hospital was that they sort of didn’t suddenly want sort of huge banks of cameras and 24-hour news setting up outside the hospital.”

-The long-secretive monarchy faces struggles similar to those of other leaders and celebrities who face a voracious appetite for details on their personal lives and health status.
+The long-secretive monarchy faces similar struggles to those of other leaders and celebrities who face a voracious appetite for details on their personal lives.

-For comparison’s sake, the Vatican issued daily bulletins about Pope Francis’ 10-day hospital stay in July after he had a chunk of his colon removed.
-The Vatican had kept the hospitalization and Francis’ condition secret until the pope was already admitted and was about to go into surgery.

 There has been some disquiet this week about Elizabeth’s health.
 Only days ago, she was seen using a walking stick at a Westminster Abbey service marking the centenary of the Royal British Legion, an armed forces charity.
 Though she had used a cane in 2003, it was after she underwent knee surgery.